mjmanley/PredictiveModeling/pm_service_api_batch.md

 ```
 {: codeblock}

-The return will indicate how many of the jobs referenced by ID in
-the request were deleted.
-If this number does not match the list
-passed in the request, you must inspect the status of the
+The return indicates how many of the jobs, which are referenced by ID in the request, are deleted.
+If this number does not match the list that you passed in the request, you must inspect the status of
 individual jobs.

 ## Checking the status of a job

 You can get the status of your `job ID` at any point by using the `GET` command:

 ```
 GET https://{PA Bluemix load balancer URL}/pm/v1/jobs/{job